ubirch/ubirch-client-go/README.md

   },
-  "secret": "<16 byte secret used to encrypt the key store (base64 encoded)>", "DSN": "<optional data source name for database>", "staticUUID": <boolean, defaults to ‘false’>,
+  "secret": "<16 byte secret used to encrypt the key store (base64 encoded)>", "DSN": "<optional data source name for database>", "staticKeys": <boolean, defaults to ‘false’>,
   "env": "<ubirch backend environment, defaults to “prod”>" }
 ```